Generic Drug User Fee Amendments

 Under what conditions is a facility fee incurred?

-Under GDUFA II, the owner of a facility incurs a fee when both of the following conditions are met on the facility fee due date:
+Under GDUFA III, the owner of a facility incurs a fee when both of the following conditions are met on the facility fee due date:

 - the facility is referenced in an approved generic drug submission; and